kora-projects/kora-docs/mkdocs/blog/en/kora-performance.md

 ---

-## Compile-Time Work Has a Cost, and That Cost Should Be Visible
+## Compile-Time Work Has a Cost, and That Cost Should Be Visible { #compile-time-cost }

 A balanced discussion has to include the cost Kora chooses to pay.
 Annotation processing and KSP generation add build work.
 Generated source increases the amount of code the compiler must compile.
 Large application graphs require processor analysis.
 Kotlin projects pay additional KSP overhead, and the Kora documentation explicitly notes that Kotlin processing is usually slower than Java